 Club and Spirit Squad Options

-Some campuses offer club cheer teams or spirit squads that perform at campus events.
+Some campuses offer club-level teams or spirit squads that perform at campus events without the year-round competition schedule of a varsity program.

 How to Research Cheerleading Colleges